CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

 2. Provide following details for the recovery plan:

 * **Name:** Specify a name for the plan **(1)**.
 * **Source:** Choose a source location from the drop down.
 The source location must have machines that are enabled for failover and recovery.
-Here we are using **WestUS (2)** as it's the same location where we have our virtual machine.
+Here we are using **West US (2)** as it's the same location where we have our virtual machine.
 * **Target:** Choose a target location from the drop down **(3)**.
 * **Allow items with deployment model:** Select **Resource Manager (4)** from the drop down.
 * Click on **Select items (5)**.